 FAQs

-The Freeman Spogli Institute for International Studies (FSI) is Stanford University's premier research institute for international studies.
+The Freeman Spogli Institute for International Studies (FSI) is Stanford University’s hub for nonpartisan, interdisciplinary research, teaching, and policy impact in international affairs.
 Our mission is to:

-- Produce world-class, worldwide research.
-With 150 researchers, of whom 45 are appointed faculty, FSI houses a diverse group of research centers and programs dedicated to deep investigation of critical global issues.
+- Produce world-class, worldwide research: With over 150 researchers from across Stanford’s campus and around the world, FSI is home to a diverse group of research centers and programs that pursue solutions to critical global issues.

-- Engage policymakers.
-Our work provides context for decision-making in Washington, Geneva, Beijing and beyond.
+- Engage policymakers: Our research flows from our home in Encina Hall to policymakers worldwide, providing data and scientific evidence for decision-making in Washington, Geneva, Beijing and beyond.

 FSI's director is Prof. Michael McFaul, the Ken Olivier and Angela Nomellini Professor of International Studies at Stanford and former US Ambassador to Russia.